samyarsworld/Text-summarization-NLP/README.md

 Combines skip-bigram and unigram measures.

-# BLEU score from sacrebleu library:
+# BLEU score from Sacrebleu Library:

 The BLEU (Bilingual Evaluation Understudy) score is a metric used to evaluate the quality of machine-generated translations by comparing them to one or more human-generated reference translations.
-It was proposed as a metric for automatic evaluation of machine translation output.
+It was proposed as a metric for the automatic evaluation of machine-translation output.

 The BLEU score is based on the precision of the n-grams (contiguous sequences of n items, usually words) produced by the machine translation system.
 Here are the key components and concepts associated with the BLEU score: